zhangzhenwen1203/MASNet/README.md

 # MASNet: A novel deep learning approach for enhanced detection of small targets in complex visual graphics

-This repository contains the source code for the paper "MASNet: An enhanced approach for detecting small targets in complex imagery", published in The Visual Computer journal.
+This repository contains the source code for the paper "MASNet: An enhanced approach for detecting small targets in complex imagery"

 ## Installation